treeverse/onboarding/README.md

 - Ask basic questions so others learn from the answers.
 Alternative, explain more before dive into a subject.
 - Morning talks - technical talks - need to stop and explain on what we are talking about.

-## Action Items
-- Fix reoccurring events to be based on groups - Barak
-- Label the front door with the company label - Tal
-- Write a setup script for new laptop - Barak
-- Contribute scripts such as new-lakefs - Barak